dinistiq

 How to use

 Extend your project with the dependency to the rather small dinistiq library file.
-Dinistiq releases are available from JCenter.
-The group id and artifact id are both ‘dinistiq’.
+Dinistiq releases are available from Maven Central.
+The group id and artifact id are both dinistiq.

-Thus for projects built with gradle you will need to add to your repositories sections of the build file the line
+Thus, for projects built with Gradle you will need to add the following lines to the repositories sections of the build file:

 Projects built with Apache Maven need the following steps: